 The Money Coach Program is a hands-on program designed for high school juniors and seniors.
-Every other week students will attend an in person group financial lesson facilitated by coaches.
-Group lessons are 60-75 minutes long.
-In the weeks between each of these lessons, students will meet with their One-on-One Coach in person unless otherwise stated.
-These meetings will take place at the school or community based organization.
+Every other week students will attend an in-person group financial lesson facilitated by coaches.
+Lessons are 60 minutes long.
+In the weeks between each of these lessons, students will meet with their one-on-one coach in person unless otherwise stated.
+These meetings will take place at the school or community-based organization.